 Typically each transaction has a Buyers Agent and a Sellers Agent.
 When a seller signs a contract with their agent to sell their house, they agree to pay the agent a commission based on a percentage of the final sale price.

-So let’s say the seller and their agent agree on a 6% commission.
+So for example let’s say the seller and their agent agree on a 6% commission.
 The selling agent then lists and markets the property to buyers and other agents, noting that they will split the commission 50/50 with the other agent who works with the buyer.
 In this case that would result in 3% to each agent, paid out of the seller’s proceeds.
-There are sometimes exceptions to this number but this is generally how it’s done.
+There are sometimes exceptions to this, but this is commonly how it’s done.
 The buyer doesn’t pay anything for the services of their agent.